ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 ## 5. Conclusion and distribution

 We conclude that both peak-finding and analytical predictions for WFM frame boundary determination should be complementary.
 While Method 1 presents several major drawbacks that make it unfit to a production set-up, it should prove extremely useful as a diagnostic or verification tool during the hot commissioning phase.

+Currently, the different methods are scattered across different repositories, no both Gitlab and Github, with virtually no documentation.
+Moving forward, we should ensure that everything is put in one place, alongside appropriate documentation.

 The programs to perform the WFM stitching should be distributed as follows: